peetereczek/HomeAssistantConfig/NSPanel/README.md

 - Original UI
 - Time updates
 - Weather updates
+- RTTTL song (sound notification on actions)
-- BLE tracker
+- BLE tracker (very heavy and makes NSPanel unstable)
 - Light control
 - RGB light control
-- Scenes activations ( + cheated (a bit) alarm control)
+- Scenes activations (with cheated a bit, alarm control)
-- Thermostat is not used, as I don't have any
+- Thermostat (is not used, as I don't have any)

 You can find more (such as switch control) by looking on DeanoXX configuration of NSPanel [YouTube demo](https://www.youtube.com/watch?v=7T5r5sy_rpc)